 Keeki’s water-based Pure & Simple polishes are, as described, both pure and simple, containing water, acrylate copolymer, glycol, and various colorants.
 They are certified Cruelty-Free and Leaping Bunny certified, are made in the USA, and are vegan-friendly.

-These polishes are affordable, free from all the major toxic chemicals, and come in a range of fun colors, including various glitter polish (View on Amazon) shades that get their shimmer from mica rather than microplastics.
+These polishes are affordable, free from all the major toxic chemicals, and come in a range of fun colors, including various glitter polish (View Price on Amazon) shades that get their shimmer from mica rather than microplastics.
+Read our full review here.

 Kid Licks – ‘Edible’ Nail Polish (not vegan)